How to do the Mestia to Ushguli Trek in 3 days

 I couldn’t find a good spot, so I went back to the main crossing point, took off my shoes, rolled up my pants, and crossed.

-The water is cold and fast and can definitely knock you over if you’re not careful.
+The water is cold and fast and can totally knock you over if you’re not careful.

-If the current is too strong, just take the horses.
+If the current is too strong, just take the horse.
 In such cases, 20GEL is worth every tetra.

 Mestia to Ushguli hike passes by the Adishi Glacier